georgianapetricele/Students-Management-App/README.md

 # Functionalities
 - Login and registration
 - Profile page
-- Retrieval of users and students list
+- Retrieval of users and students paginated lists
 - CRUD operations on both users and students
 - Details page
 - Charts page